mxashlynn/Yurivania-0/design/Yurivania-0-Script.md

 They are on a tree-lined walk, perhaps an orchard path, leading from the tall rough-cut stone of the Palace's exterior to a steep set of ascending steps.
-Beyond the trees a wind of the palaces comes to an abrupt end.
+Beyond the trees a wing of the palace comes to an abrupt end.
-Above it tall, steep mountains loom against a dark, star-filled sky.
+Above it loom tall, steep mountains against a dark, star-filled sky.

 TIBBY: It's Soul Night at last!
 I can't believe it!